d-xo/weird-erc20/readme.md

 a highly defensive manner.
 It should be noted that even if an onchain allowlist is not feasible, an offchain allowlist in the official UI can also protect unsophisticated users from tokens that violate the contracts expectations, while still preserving contract level permisionlessness.

-This repository contains minimal example implementations in Solidity of ERC20 tokens with behaviour that may be surprising or unexpected.
-All the tokens in this repo are based on real tokens, many of which have been used to exploit smart contract systems in the past.
-It is hoped that these example implementations will be of use to developers and auditors.

 Finally if you are building a token, you are strongly advised to treat the following as a list of behaviours to avoid.